 Colby College Museum of Art

-Notable American artists represented in the Colby College Museum of Art’s permanent collection include George Bellows, Albert Bierstadt, William Merritt Chase, Chuck Close, John Singleton Copley, Dan Flavin, Marsden Hartley, Winslow Homer, Sol LeWitt, John Marin, Agnes Martin, Elizabeth Murray, Georgia O’Keeffe, Richard Serra, Kara Walker, James McNeill Whistler, and Terry Winters.
-In 2007, Peter and Paula Lunder promised their collection of more than 500 significant works of 19th- and 20th-century American art to the museum, constituting one of the most important art collections ever to be donated to a liberal arts college.
+The Museum specializes in American paintings, sculpture, and works on paper from the 18th century to the present.
+Notable artists include George Bellows, Albert Bierstadt, William Merritt Chase, Chuck Close, John Singleton Copley, Dan Flavin, Marsden Hartley, Winslow Homer, Sol LeWitt, John Marin, Agnes Martin, Elizabeth Murray, Georgia O’Keeffe, Richard Serra, Kara Walker, James McNeill Whistler, and Terry Winters.
+In 2007, Peter and Paula Lunder promised their collection of more than 500 works of 19th- and 20th-century American art to the museum, constituting one of the most important art collections ever to be donated to a liberal arts college.
 The museum’s holdings also include examples of American folk art, European prints and drawings, Greek and Roman antiquities, and Chinese art and ceramics.

 Extensive holdings of the work of Alex Katz (b.
 1927) are a highlight of the collection.
 Katz received an honorary doctorate from Colby College in 1984.
 In 1992, he donated more than 400 of his works to the museum.
 Today, the collection includes more than 750 paintings, painted sculptures, and works on paper by Katz.
 A rotating selection is displayed in the Paul J. Schupf Wing, reserved for the work of the artist.